-Thanks to a generous grant from the Carol Ann & Ralph V. Haile, Jr. Foundation, the East Walnut Hills Assembly (our neighborhood council) added a new community mural on the northwest corner of William Howard Taft Rd. and Woodburn Ave.
+Thanks to a generous grant from the Carol Ann & Ralph V. Haile, Jr. Foundation, the East Walnut Hills Assembly (our neighborhood council) added a new community mural on the northwest corner of William Howard Taft Rd. and Woodburn Ave. during the summer of 2021.

 Click image to enlarge; use your “back” arrow to return to this page.